Which Turbulence Model Should I Choose for my CFD Application?

 When using wall function formulations, you will want to check the wall lift-off in viscous units (this plot is generated by default).
 This value tells you if your mesh at the wall is fine enough, and should be 11.06 everywhere.
 If the mesh resolution in the direction normal to the wall is too coarse, then this value will be greater than 11.06 and you should use a finer boundary layer mesh in these regions.
 The second variable that you should check when using wall functions is the wall resolution in length units.
 This variable is related to the assumed thickness of the viscous layer, and should be small relative to the surrounding dimensions of the geometry.
 If it is not, then you should refine the mesh in these regions as well.

 The regions where the wall lift-off is greater than 11.06 require a finer mesh.

 When solving in the viscous and buffer layer, check the dimensionless distance to cell center (also generated by default).
-This value should be less than 0.5 everywhere.
+This value should be of order unity everywhere, and less than 0.5 for the Low Reynolds number k-epsilon model.
 If it is not, then refine the mesh in these regions.